 Sponsored by Lifeway Foods

-There are few better ways to celebrate mom’s special day than with a trip to the Zoo on Mother’s Day, Sunday, May 11!
+Celebrate mom’s special day with a trip to the Zoo on Mother’s Day, Sunday, May 10!
 All mothers receive free admission, courtesy of Lifeway Foods, and can enjoy all the Zoo has to offer!
 Lifeway Foods will also offer free samples, while supplies last.

 The Zoo is open on Mother’s Day from 9 a.m. to 4:30 p.m.
 Milwaukee County residents with I.D. receive $1.75 off regular Zoo admission.
 Regular Zoo admission is $14.25 for adults, $11.25 for children ages 3 to 12, $13.25 for seniors age 60 and over, and free for children 2 and under.
 Parking is $12.